department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 <div class="feature" markdown="0">

-### As a surviving parent, can I get compensation?
+### As a surviving parent, can I get compensation from VA?

 You may be able to get compensation as a surviving parent if both of these are true:
 - The Servicemember died in the line of duty or the Veteran died from a service-connected illness or injury, **and**